plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_mad.md

 If you are applying this procedure to new images or new image classification models, you will almost certainly need to experiment to find the appropriate {attr}`~plenoptic.MADCompetition.metric_tradeoff_lambda`.
 Specifically, choose a {attr}`~plenoptic.MADCompetition.metric_tradeoff_lambda` that maximizes {attr}`~plenoptic.MADCompetition.optimized_metric_loss` while minimizing {attr}`~plenoptic.MADCompetition.reference_metric_loss`.

 :::

-We set the initial noise to be a small value so that our synthesized image also has small deviations in the pixel values from the original.
+MAD competition synthesis begins by adding some Gaussian pixel noise to the original image and this is the initial image.
+Between the initial image and the original image, the reference metric is first calculated, whose value the optimization will try to keep constant over the course of the synthesis.
+We set the initial noise to be a small value so that our final synthesized image also has small deviations in the pixel values from the original.
 We also decreased the learning rate from the default, as this resulted in better solutions in our experiments.

 ```{code-cell} ipython3
 mad.setup(initial_noise=0.001, optimizer_kwargs={"lr": 0.001})